facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

 While using Mermaid, we've found a couple of issues which we were able to solve by using our own [custom loader][mermaid-loader].
-The loader contains all the logic needed to find the Mermaid diagrams, convert them, wrap them in a shadow DOM, and inserts them into the current document.
+The loader contains all the logic needed to find the Mermaid diagrams, convert them, wrap them in a shadow DOM, and insert them into the current document.

 In order to use the loader, it should be attached to a `DOMContentLoaded` event to execute only after the document is loaded.
 We create our own [`onReady`][onready-event] function that checks if the Mermaid library is loaded, and only if